 How is this Black Pepper Chicken & Green Beans gluten free?

 All of the ingredients are simple and basic, which means no hidden gluten anywhere.
-The only place where there can be gluten is soy sauce.
+The only place where there can be gluten is regular soy sauce.
 Make sure to use a tamari soy sauce that is certified gluten free if you need it to be.
 If not, use whatever brand soy sauce you prefer.

 What do I serve with this Gluten Free Black Pepper Chicken?